Proper ventilation: CO2 monitor "traffic light" helps to prevent the classroom from becoming a refrigerator

 In times of the pandemic, infection protection in the classroom is of the utmost importance so that schools do not become corona hotspots.
-Correct ventilation plays a central role in reducing the aerosol concentration in the classroom - and the associated risk of infection with the coronavirus.
+Proper ventilation plays a central role in reducing the aerosol concentration in the classroom - and the associated risk of infection with the coronavirus.

-When it comes to ventilation, the German Federal Environment Agency came up with the 20-5-20 rule.
+When it comes to ventilation, the German Federal Environment Agency came up with the 20-5-20 ventilation rule.
 This very general requirement states that after 20 minutes of lessons there should be five minutes of ventilation so that the remaining 20 minutes of lessons can then be held in a healthy indoor climate.
 However, especially in the cold season, many teachers and parents fear that the minimum temperature in the classroom will drop sharply when the windows are opened for ventilation.
 This minimum temperature in the classroom should be at least 19°C for sedentary activities in accordance with the technical rules for workplaces of the German Federal Institute for Occupational Safety and Health.
 By ventilating the room for five minutes at low temperatures, the temperature in the classroom can quickly drop below 19°C.

 Parents and associations worry about the minimum temperature in the classroom

 Against this background, the German Federal Parents' Council, the German Education and Training Association and the German Education and Science Union view the current practice with great scepticism.
 "The ventilation control 20-5-20 becomes a huge educational challenge during rain and low temperatures", criticizes the association.
 Because freezing students not only get sick more quickly, they also have major problems following the lessons.